 Beauty school instructors develop lesson plans, instruct students in all fields of cosmetology and prepare students for future careers as cosmetologists or estheticians.
 The instructor develops curricula, stays current on state laws and regulations and grades students via written and practical exams.
 Beauty schools may require instructors to be experienced beauticians and licensed cosmetologists.

-According to the BLS, overall employment of barbers, cosmetologists and hairdressers was projected to grow as fast as the average for all occupations, at 13%, over 2012-2022 (www.bls.gov).
-Employment of postsecondary vocational teachers, which includes beauty school instructors, was expected to have average growth over the same decade, adding about 36,600 new positions, according to O*NET Online (www.onetonline.org).
+According to the BLS, overall employment of barbers, cosmetologists and hairdressers was projected to grow faster than the average for all occupations, at 8%, over 2018-2028 (www.bls.gov).
+Employment of postsecondary vocational teachers, which includes beauty school instructors, was expected to decrease in growth over the same decade, losing about 3,300 positions, according to the BLS.

 Education and Certification for Beauty School Instructors